-An incomplete purchase is a tenure describing Crown land that is in the process of being purchased.
-These tenures were previously known as:
+An incomplete purchase is a tenure describing a former lease from the Crown that is in the process of being purchased.
+Some of these tenures were also previously known as:

 - town land purchases.

-Extra payments may also be made at any time during the term of the purchase and there are no penalties for paying out the incomplete purchase early, should a holder elect to do so.
+Extra payments may also be made at any time during the term of the purchase and there are no penalties for paying out the incomplete purchase early.
+Purchasers may also consider pursuing external finance arrangements.

 Payment of purchase price

-While the land remains as an incomplete purchase there are certain notations on the Certificate of Title that record the Crown's interest in the land.
+While the land remains as an incomplete purchase it will have notations on the certificate of title that record the Crown's interest in the land.
 These notations relate to the requirement for payment of the balance of purchase and other monies, forfeiture provisions, and restrictions on subdivision.

-When all monies owing to the Crown have been paid, the Crown land will provide the holder with a document to be lodged at our Queens Square office in Sydney, for removal of the notations from the title.
+When all monies owing to the Crown have been paid, the department will lodge a dealing form with NSW Land Registry Services, which will remove the notations from the title.

 Transfer of an incomplete purchase